Frequently Asked Questions

 Yes - We recommend diverting your downpipes from water tanks for at least 3 weeks after treatment—or until there’s been 10mm of rainfall—to ensure your gutters are fully flushed.
 For drinking water tanks, we advise extending the diversion period as an added precaution.

-Applying a Moss Treatment to roof surfaces it the best way to remove moss, mould and lichen from the roof and prevent new regrowth from occurring.
-This is the safest way without damaging the roof, which pressure cleaning can cause.
+Applying a Moss Roof Treatment to roof surfaces it the best way to remove moss, mould and lichen from the roof and prevent new regrowth from occurring.
+This is the safest way without damaging the roof surface, which pressure cleaning can cause.

 How do I get rid of moss on my roof without damaging shingles?